artdgn/jobs-ranker/README.md

     - Get your search-url (by going to the job-ads site, using the filters and copying the URL).
     - Edit your positive and negative keywords for the initial ranking.
 2. (Optional) Run `python scrape_and_label.py --help` to read about the possible flags.
-3. Run `python scrape_and_label.py -t your-task-name --scrape` where `your-task-name`:
+3. Run `python scrape_and_label.py --scrape` and choose or provide your task at the first prompt or run `python scrape_and_label.py -t your-task-name --scrape` where `your-task-name`:
     - is the name of the JSON file
     - or a path to it if you didn't put it in the `tasks/` folder.
-    - or if you're running in docker, put the file itself in `~/jobs_data` folder, and specify the path in the docker container `.. -t ./data/your-task-name.json ..`
+    - or if you're running in docker, put the file itself in `~/jobs_data` folder, and specify the path using `-t` flag or on task prompt as `./data/your-task-name.json` (i.e. `./data/` is the mounted volume in the docker container)
 4. Wait for it to finish scraping and follow the prompts for labeling.
     - You're shown basic attirbutes (title, age, salary etc..) and the URL, click the URL (or right-click and open).
     - Label `n` for "irrelevant garbage", `y` for "give me more of those" and use floats between 0 and 1 for "it's kinda ok" (e.g `0.1`, `0.5` etc..).
     - use `recalc` if you've edited keywords in your task file, or you want to retrain the model on the new labels that you've just added.
-    - there is no undo, so if you want to change any of the labels - just edit `data/labeled/your-task-name.csv`. (if running in docker, be mindful that you'll need to `chown` the files or `sudo` edit, because anything created in docker will be owned by root)
 5. Stop when you've had enough joy for one day.
 You can resume labeling the same batch by running `python scrape_and_label.py -t your-task-name` (without the `--scrape` flag!).